The Best Budget Irons of 2025: 8 Picks Under $650

 Saving Money on Irons

-A new set of irons can easily cost more than $1,000, but you can get a really good set of irons for hundreds less.
-Many of the best deals on irons come from brands that sell directly to consumers.
+A new set of irons can easily cost more than $1,000, but you can get a great set of irons for hundreds less.
+Many of the best budget golf irons come from brands that sell directly to consumers.
 You won’t find some of these brands in retail stores or golf shops.

-With those custimization options in mind, knowing your specs is a powerful key to help you get a custom set of irons at a bargain price.
+With those options in mind, knowing your specs is a powerful key to helping you get a custom set of irons at a bargain price.

 I would classify a budget set of irons as those around $600 or less for a set of six or seven clubs.
 That price range safely puts you at about half the price of a new set from the big brands (Titleist, Callaway, TaylorMade, PING, Cobra, Srixon) of the industry.